 Making the decision and committing to overcoming your amphetamine addiction is a crucial first step towards becoming healthy again.
 The best treatment for amphetamine addiction will vary from individual to individual based on factors such as severity of addiction and duration of abuse.

 If Rehab is your primary choice, treatment will start with an evaluation of your overall health.
 The results of the evaluation will then be used to develop a personalised detox and rehabilitation programme to heal you physically, spiritually, and mentally.
-You will be provided a medically-assisted detox, and therapies such as Dialectical Behaviour Therapy, Cognitive Behavioural Therapy, Family Counselling, Motivational Interviewing, Nutrition Management, and Peer support or 12-Step group participation to aid your recovery and lead you to an amphetamine-free future.
+You will be provided with a medically-assisted detox, and therapies such as Dialectical Behaviour Therapy, Cognitive Behavioural Therapy, Family Counselling, Motivational Interviewing, Nutrition Management, and Peer support or 12-Step group participation to aid your recovery and lead you to an amphetamine-free future.

 During detox, you will experience a variety of withdrawal symptoms as your body rids itself of amphetamine-related toxins.
 These withdrawal symptoms can make the detoxification process difficult to deal with.
 To minimise your discomfort and guarantee your detoxification is a success, we can provide you with a medically-assisted detox.